 Spring in Belgium and Luxembourg

-Wednesday 28th May
+Wednesday 13 May

 By train from London to Namur

 You travel from London St. Pancras by high speed train to Brussels Midi, where you change onto an SNCB Intercity directly to Namur.
 Namur, which dates back to Roman times, is the capital of Wallonia.
-For the next three nights you are based in this delightful historic city, which is attractively situated at the confluence of the Rivers Meuse and Sambre and framed by a hilltop fortress and it’s pretty cobbled streets are lined with lively cafes and independent shops.
+For the next three nights you are based in this delightful historic city, which is attractively situated at the confluence of the Rivers Meuse and Sambre and framed by a hilltop fortress and its pretty cobbled streets are lined with lively cafes and independent shops.
 You have some free time to explore this charming city and its delights, before dinner is served at the hotel.
 (D)

-Thursday 29th May
+Thursday 14 May

-Friday 30th May
+Friday 15 May

-Your complimentary ticket will take you past all the major landmarks, including the best places to either enjoy Belgian street food like frites, waffles or of course beer!
-You will have the benefit of an individual train ticket from Liege to Namur, so can return to the hotel in Namur when it best suits you.
+After breakfast you take a train from Namur for the 45 min journey to Liege.
+Liege is famously warm and welcoming, nicknamed the City of a Hundred Steeples and a fast-evolving, vibrant blend of past and present.
+There you have a sightseeing cruise on the River Meuse, gaining great impressions from the city’s attractive skyline and riverside promenade.
+You will also have time to ride the city’s brand-new 12 km long single line tramway that only opened in April 2025, including redesigned city squares and revived urban spaces.
+Your complimentary ticket will take you past all the major landmarks, including the best places to either enjoy Belgian street food like frites, waffles and of course beer!
+You will have the benefit of an individual train ticket from Liege to Namur, so you can return to the hotel in Namur when it best suits you.
 (B)

-Saturday 31st May
+Saturday 16 May

-Steam on the Train 1900 in Luxembourg
+Steam at the Train 1900 in Luxembourg

 Tramways, funiculars and leisure in Luxembourg

-This day you may spend entirely at leisure enjoying one of the finest European cities and all that it has to offer.
+Today you may spend entirely at leisure, enjoying one of the finest European cities and all that it has to offer.
 From the beautiful old town with impressive churches and quaint cobblestone streets, to lofty bridges and viaducts, Luxembourg is well worth exploring.
 Small, densely populated and wealthy Luxembourg has ancient roots, built on the foundations of a formidable fortress so strong it protected the surrounding area for a thousand years.
 The Old Quarters at Ville Haute are a UNESCO World Heritage Site.
-The castle dating back to the year 963, the Adolphe Bridge, Modern Art museum Mudam, Place d’Armes, Grand Ducal Palace and Notre-Dame cathedral make the city unique.
+The castle dating back to the year 963, the Adolphe Bridge, Modern Art museum Mudam, Place d'Armes, Grand Ducal Palace and Notre-Dame cathedral make the city unique.

 Add peaceful places like the lovely riverside gardens, the international shopping and the superb cuisine, and there’s something for everyone.
 It has all new and modern transport attractions, such as a recently built and extended tramway and also an urban funicular.
 Public transport is free to use for everyone in Luxembourg, so you can easily hop on and hop off.
 (B)

 Tour Summary

-Tour Price £2050
+Tour Price £2195

-Single supplement £295
+Single supplement £395

-Ground only £1795
+Ground only £1945

-(Namur – Luxembourg)
+(Namur – Bruges)

 Book Now